Sustainable Tourism: Concrete Actions in the Outaouais

 Visit Eco-Odyssée Nature Park and explore the beaver’s habitat in a unique water maze aboard a watercraft of your choice.
 Learn more about this iconic animal and how humans and beavers can coexist in the environment.
 Observe the richness of the marsh and enjoy its beautiful sunset views.

 Travel between Quebec and Ontario by water aboard the Aqua-Taxi, an eco-friendly shuttle service that is 100% electrically powered.
-The boat is fully accessible and has a special area reserved for cyclists who want to take their bikes along.
+The boat has a special area reserved for cyclists who want to take their bikes along.
 Admire the beautiful views of Canada’s Capital Region along the way!

 Rent adapted equipment at the Relais plein air.
 Whether you’re up for a family bike ride, a hike with friends or a winter activity, the mission of the Relais plein air is to make the outdoors accessible to everyone in every season.